Chicago (album)

 Chicago (retroactively known as Chicago II) is the second studio album by the American rock band Chicago, released on January 26, 1970, by Columbia Records.
 Like their debut album, Chicago Transit Authority (1969), it is a double album.
-It was their first album released under the name Chicago—the band's prior name, Chicago Transit Authority, was changed due to a threatened lawsuit from the actual mass-transit operator of the same name—and the first to use the cursive Chicago logo that the band used as its logo.
+It was their first album released under the name Chicago—the band's prior name, Chicago Transit Authority, was changed due to a threatened lawsuit from the actual mass-transit operator of the same name—and the first to use the cursive new Chicago logo, which was revamped and interpolated from the previous logo.